On discretely structured growth models and their moments: Exact moment closure for polynomial state dependence

 for $\gamma_1\in\{0,\ldots,\deg{w}\}$ and $\gamma_2\in\{0,\ldots,k-1\}$.
 For instance, we have $\phi_{k,0} = \omega_0$ and $\phi_{k,k-1+\deg{w}} = k\omega_{\deg{w}}$, whilst $\phi_{1,i}=\omega_i$ for all $i$.
 Hence, the governing equation for the $k$\textsuperscript{th} moment can be written explicitly as

 with powers of $j$ in $p(j)$ giving rise to the corresponding moment after summation.

-This explicit form reveals an expected complication: if the growth kinetics depend on fitness, so that $\deg{n}>0$, the evolution equation for $\mu_k$ contains a dependence on $\mu_{k+1},\ldots,\mu_{k+\deg{n}}$.
-An analogous property emerges from the flux terms: unless their dependence on fitness is linear or trivial, they contribute moments $\mu_{k+1},\ldots,\mu_{k-1+\deg{w}}$.
+This explicit form reveals an expected complication: if the growth kinetics depend on state, so that $\deg{n}>0$, the evolution equation for $\mu_k$ contains a dependence on $\mu_{k+1},\ldots,\mu_{k+\deg{n}}$.
+An analogous property emerges from the flux terms: unless their dependence on state is linear or trivial, they contribute moments $\mu_{k+1},\ldots,\mu_{k-1+\deg{w}}$.
 Thus, the only way for closure to be possible at order $K=k$ is if the contributions of these terms precisely cancel out for all moments of order greater than $k$.
 In particular, this must be true for the highest order moments, so that

-As the moments are linearly independent (see \cref{sec: trivial closure}) and the leading order coefficients of the polynomials are non-zero by definition, this equality can only hold if the moments are in fact the same and their coefficients sum to zero.
+As the moments are linearly independent (as established in \cref{sec: trivial closure}) and the leading order coefficients of the polynomials are non-zero by definition, this equality can only hold if the moments are in fact the same and their coefficients sum to zero.
 In symbols, this imposes the degree constraint

 along with a coefficient constraint

 Remarkably, \cref{eq: degree constraint} is independent of $K$ and is therefore necessary for closure at \emph{any} order.
 In other words, closure is only possible if the polynomial degree of the flux rate is one more than the degree of the kinetic terms; otherwise, closure is not achievable.